gofynd/fdk-client-kotlin/documentation/platform/CART.md

-Use this API to get details of all the items added to a cart.
+Retrieve detailed information about a specific abandoned cart.

 *Returned Response:*